luismjimenez/nyiso-datathon-eda/README.md

 # Dataset used

-The dataset used is found at this github [link](https://raw.githubusercontent.com/Jameshskelton/datathon/main/Beginner_Track_dataset/OASIS_Real_Time_Dispatch_Actual_Load.csv) and it contains real time load data of the NYISO energy grid.
+The dataset used is available for download from the following [link](https://raw.githubusercontent.com/Jameshskelton/datathon/main/Beginner_Track_dataset/OASIS_Real_Time_Dispatch_Actual_Load.csv) and it contains real time load data of the NYISO energy grid for the month of June 2021.

 # Tools used